Norstone/norstone.github.io/_posts/2017-01-01-information-about-buying-norstone-natural-stone-products.md

 1. Of course!
 Sample kits are available for $13.95 or $16.95, depending on the number of samples your project requires.
 The 6"x6" samples are actually fee, but this cost covers the shipping.
 Included in the $13.95 kit will be 2 samples (mix and match any colors you'd like).
 Included in the $16.95 kit will be 4 samples.
 Shipping time is 2-3 days.
 2. The cost of shipping the sample kit will be credited to your final order if you choose to go with Norstone.
 3. A kit can be ordered by calling your personal consultant, or our main line.
-If the phone isn't your thing, you can also send an email to request a payment link.
+If the phone isn't your thing, you can also send an email to [sales@norstoneusa.com](mailto:sales@norstoneusa.com) and request a payment link.

 ## Thank You!